SoftBank sees $8.4 billion net loss on WeWork writedown

 SoftBank maintained its forecast of a record annual operating loss of 1.35 trillion yen announced earlier this month as bets via the $100 billion fund sour.

-SoftBank is embroiled in a legal dispute with directors at WeWork after backing out of a $3 billion tender offer agreed when it bailed out the office-sharing firm after a flopped IPO attempt last year.
+SoftBank is embroiled in a legal dispute with directors at WeWork after backing out of a $3 billion tender offer agreed when it bailed out the office-sharing firm following a flopped IPO attempt last year.

-The tech conglomerate has poured more than $13.5 billion into WeWork, one of a string of troubled bets by CEO Masayoshi Son that have laid waste to SoftBank’s full year earnings and are now being hammered by the coronavirus pandemic.
+The tech conglomerate has poured more than $13.5 billion into WeWork, one of a string of troubled bets by CEO Masayoshi Son that have laid waste to SoftBank’s full-year earnings and which are now being hammered by the coronavirus outbreak.

+SoftBank’s shares were up 2.4% in early trading, in line with the benchmark index .N255.
+The group has launched a record 2.5 trillion yen buyback to support its shares, which CEO Son uses as collateral for loans.

+The highly leveraged conglomerate has been forced into selling down major assets to raise funds, but could receive a big boost from the Bank of Japan’s plan to expand corporate bond buying.

+SoftBank was sitting on around $160 billion of interest bearing debt at the end of December and has seen bond yields rise as high as 4.5% this month.

+Portfolio companies are continuing to retreat from a SoftBank-cash fuelled push for breakneck growth, with Indian hotel chain Oyo planning to offload more properties around the world, sources told Reuters this week.

-Reporting by Sam Nussey; Editing by Kim Coghill
+Reporting by Sam Nussey; Editing by Kim Coghill and Christopher Cushing